 - The cost of the program, approximately $5,500, will be covered by each respective college.
 That amount covers all ISS program fees including academic credit, room, board, and round-trip airfare from the U.S. to Oslo.
 Students will pay $500 toward their travel needs and will be responsible for personal expenses and purchasing their own books.

-- Regular blogging throughout time in Norway (at least once a week)
+- Weekly blogging throughout time in Norway.

 - Open to full-time sophomore or junior students